Land Acknowledgement

 Most of the original land ended up being sold off to English families, and by the end of the 19th century, only a few areas of Grafton remained in possession of direct descendants of Nipmuc landholders.

-For Indigenous people, land is a mixture of blood, of culture, of the past, present, and future.
-With it, they carry their ancestors and honor one another.
-Without the Nipmuc’s tending to the land throughout generations, we may not be here.
+For American Indians, the land is a seed that houses their bloodlines and in return creates their people’s culture.
+With it, Natives carry their ancestors and honor one another.
 It is, therefore, our duty to acknowledge the land we are standing on to share the TeeHC Open together with you.